MinorAdvancedPrototyping/grasshopper-open-access-test/book/Grasshopper_Rhino_course/Knowledge_base/Tutorials/Generative_Form_Finding_with_Kangaroo_Physics/!index.md

     1. Deciding which parts of the geometry will be fixed, which will be flexible, where the forces will be applied, etc

-    2. Based on this, we need to isolate the different parts of the geometry such as the main mesh, edges of the mesh,etc
+    2. Based on this, we need to isolate the different parts of the geometry such as the main mesh, edges of the mesh, points where the forces will applied, etc

-3. Apply Kangaroo Goals components to the parts of the geometry to assign constraints
+3. Apply Kangaroo Goals components to the parts of the geometry to assign the constraints

 4. Use the Show component to select which geometry to show in the output